Go Back

 • Use pancake turner to carefully transfer ramekins to cooling rack; let stand 30 minutes.
 Then, cover with plastic wrap and chill at least 4 hours or up to 2 days before serving.

 • To serve, sprinkle 1 tablespoon sugar over each custard.
 Using blowtorch, caramelize top of each custard until sugar bubbles and turns brown (this can also be done under a broiler).
-Top with berries and serve immediately.
+Garnish with berries and lemon peel, if desired, and serve immediately.

 Notes